PnS2019/pns2019.github.com/python-sc.md

     If the package is available in [PyPi](https://pypi.org/), `pip` will automatically pull the software from the website and install it.

 2. Use `conda`.
-Anaconda uses the packaging system `conda` to manage packages and libraries installation.
+Miniconda uses the packaging system `conda` to manage packages and libraries installation.
 At heart, `conda` does package, dependency and environment management for any language. `conda` can pull and install a pre-built package from a specific server and resolve the dependency accordingly.

     ```bash
     $ conda install some-package-name